Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Illness and infections, as well as other forms of stress, can raise your blood glucose (sugar) levels to dangerously high levels.
 As part of the body’s defence mechanism for fighting illness and infection, more glucose is released into the blood stream.
 This can happen even if you’re off your food or eating less than usual.

 People who don’t have diabetes just produce more insulin to cope.
 But when you’ve got diabetes, your body can’t do this.
-The symptoms of diabetes can add to those of the original illness or infection and make it much worse.
+The symptoms of having diabetes can add to those of your illness or infection and make it much worse.

 Feeling or being sick, or having diarrhoea can make your blood sugar levels drop, because you're not absorbing food as usual.